pipalacademy/kubernetes-workshop/notes/docker.rst

 ======================
 .. epigraph::

-	"All problems in computer science can be solved by another level of indirection"
+	*"All problems in computer science can be solved by another level of indirection."*

-	-- David Wheeler
+	*-- David Wheeler*

 Hello, world!
 -------------